akselele/BetterMessengerTT/README.md

 # MessengerTT
 MessengerTT (Work In Progress) is a dumb add-on which essentially is Twitch chat right into your Messenger chat.

 It's not stable and it can bug out when you change chats.
-Just reload the page (a few times).

 Also: it only recognizes emotes when they are sent alone; e.g. "KEKW" will work, but "KEKW moment" will not.